Computer Science Courses

 CS 105 Computer Science as a Profession (2 cr)

 Introduction to the computer science profession and curriculum; fields of study available; current topics in departmental research; curriculum planning; legal, ethical, and social issues in computing; academic ethics and responsibilities.
 (Fall only)

 CS 112 Introduction to Problem Solving and Programming (3 cr)

 May be used as core credit in J-3-c.
 May not be taken for credit after CS 120.
-Intro to fundamental problem solving techniques using the computer; use of a programming language, structured programming concepts; use of fundamental data types, including arrays and structures; basic concepts of computer organization, editing, and program execution; programming lab in which the student solves problems using C++.
+Intro to fundamental problem solving techniques using the computer; use of a programming language, structured programming concepts; use of fundamental data types, including arrays and structures; basic concepts of computer organization, editing, and program execution; programming lab in which the student solves problems using a modern programming language.

 CS 120 Computer Science I (4 cr)